-Bob Evans Recalls 47K Of Pork Sausage That May Contain Plastic Pieces
+Bob Evans Recalls 47,000 Pounds Of Pork Sausage That May Contain Plastic Pieces

 — FOX Illinois (@foxillinois) September 14, 2018

-A statement from Bob Evans vice-president of food safety and quality Steve Bacon said that so far, there have not been any reports of harmful effects suffered by the consumption of these products.
-However, Fortune reports that Bacon’s company wants to make sure consumers are safe so that the Bob Evans brand can be trusted.
+A statement from Bob Evans’ vice-president of food safety and quality Steve Bacon said that so far, there have not been any reports of harmful effects suffered by the consumption of these products.
+However, Fortune reports that Bacon’s company wants to make sure consumers are safe, so that the Bob Evans brand can be trusted.
 For that reason, the company is taking the investigation of safety in its products very seriously, he said.
-Apparently, as soon as the company received its first reports of plastic pieces in sausage products, it launched a manufacturing investigation immediately.
+As soon as the company received its first reports of plastic pieces in sausage products, it launched a manufacturing investigation immediately.

-Bacon says that they soon narrowed down the affected products to one batch produced in a Xenia, Ohio plant on August 1.
+Bacon says that they soon narrowed down the affected products to one batch produced in a Xenia, Ohio, plant on August 1.
 The company has also recalled the Maple Sausage Links and Brown Sugar & Honey Sausage Links products as an extra precaution.
 Bacon’s statement also included a phone number where any customers with questions can contact the company.

 “The safety of our consumers is of our utmost concern and we urge consumers that have recalled product to immediately throw it away or to return it to the store where they purchased it for a full refund.
 Consumers with questions or concerns should also feel free to contact us directly at (800) 939-2338.”